geosolutions-it/MapStore2/docs/user-guide/catalog.md

 ### 3D Tiles Catalog

-3D Tiles is an [OGC specification](https://www.ogc.org/standards/3DTiles) designed for streaming and rendering massive 3D geospatial content such as Photogrammetry, 3D Buildings, BIM/CAD, and Point Clouds across desktop, web and mobile applications.
+**3D Tiles** is an [OGC specification](https://www.ogc.org/standards/3DTiles) designed for streaming and rendering massive 3D geospatial content such as Photogrammetry, 3D Buildings, BIM/CAD, and Point Clouds across desktop, web and mobile applications.

 MapStore allows to publish 3D Tiles contents in its 3D mode on top of the [CesiumJS capabilities](https://github.com/CesiumGS/3d-tiles).
-Through the Catalog tool, a specific source type to load 3D Tiles in the Cesium Map can be configured as follows by specifying the URL of a reachable *tileset.json*.
+Through the *Catalog* tool, a specific source type to load 3D Tiles in the Cesium Map can be configured as follows by specifying the URL of a reachable `tileset.json`.

-In **general settings of** 3D Tiles service, the user can specify the title to assign to this service and the URL of the service.
+In **General Settings** of 3D Tiles service, the user can specify the title to assign to this service and the URL of the service.

 <img src="../img/catalog/3dtiles_service.jpg" class="ms-docimage"  style="max-width:600px;"/>